List of In Another World with My Smartphone characters: Duchy of Brunhild

 A fifteen-year-old from Earth and the series' main protagonist, reborn by God into another world as a way of apology for the latter's mistake of killing him.
 His smartphone is his only remaining connection to Earth; while he can no longer call anyone from his old life, he can still access the Internet, and the battery can be recharged with magical energy.
 He is bestowed with all seven attributes of magic: Fire, Water, Wind, Earth, Light, Dark, and Null, making him so powerful that it is nearly impossible for his enemies to take him down.
+Touya forms good friendships with Ende, Lyon, Lux, Cloud, and Reinhard.
 He has nine wives and nine children.
+He spends most of his time learning new kinds of spells, helping out people with business and political improvements, and recreating modern Earth's culture like food, culinary goods, entertainment, games, technology, infrastructure, attractions, luxury items, weapons, combat gear, and even Earth holidays.
+When Touya starts his new life, he worked as an adventurer then eventually in the series after foiling most of the villains' schemes and being engaged to four princesses, a duchess, a fairy court magician, and three female companions, he has become the founder and ruler of Duchy of Brunhild.